-The Mission District San Francisco is another colorful, interesting San Francisco neighborhood.
-Here you will find a mixture of cultures, some of the best restaurants in the city and a number of places to grab a drink at night.
+The Mission District San Francisco is another colorful, interesting SF neighborhood.
+Here you will find a mixture of cultures, some of the best restaurants in the city, and a number of places to grab a drink at night.

-It is one of my favorite places to visit during the day or night.
-If you want a real San Francisco experience - you have to head over to the Mission at least once during your visit.
+It is one of my favorite places to visit during the day or at night.
+If you want a real San Francisco experience, you have to head over to the Mission at least once during your visit.

 It's a busy neighborhood, but not as touristy as some of the other districts.
-There are also so many fun things to do in this SF neighborhood.
+There are also so many fun things to do and delicious things to eat here.

 Here are some of my favorite things to do in the Mission District San Francisco.

-The Mission San Francisco de Asis is an old mission built in 1791.
-It's the oldest building in San Francisco.
+The Mission San Francisco de Asis is an old Spanish mission built in 1791.
+It is the oldest building in San Francisco.

-Here you can visit the old mission, the newly rebuilt basilica and one of the only graveyards still within the San Francisco city limits.
-In addition, you can visit the Mission museum and see the original adobe bricks used to maintain this sturdy structure.
+Here you can visit the mission, the newly rebuilt basilica, and one of the only graveyards that remain within the San Francisco city limits.
+In addition, you can visit the mission museum and see the original adobe bricks used to sustain this sturdy structure.

 Learn More: Mission San Francisco de Asis

 The first San Francisco mural in this neighborhood was painted in the mid-1970s.
-From there, more and more murals appeared which created an even more colorful neighborhood.
+From there, more and more murals appeared, creating an ever more colorful neighborhood.

-Click thru to see pictures of some of these beautiful murals.
-Here you will also find maps so you can easily discover them during your visit.
+Click the link below to see pictures of some of these beautiful murals.
+You will also find maps to help you easily find them during your visit.

 Learn More: Mission District Murals

 The history is rich in this part of San Francisco.
-If you want to learn more, then I recommend taking the Historic Walking Tour offered by the San Francisco Public Library.
-This free walking tour is offered on Sunday mornings at 11am.
-It usually lasts about two hours.
+If you want to learn more, then I recommend taking the historic walking tour offered by the San Francisco Public Library.
+This free walking tour is offered on Sunday mornings at 11am and usually lasts about two hours.

 Learn More: Mission District San Francisco Walking Tour

-Learn More: Book Your Spot for the Taste of the Mission Tour
+Learn More: Book your spot on the Taste of the Mission Tour

 The Mission District San Francisco has a large Latin American population and influence.
-Part of their culture is to honor and celebrate those that have left this world.
-This annual celebration is called Dia de Los Muertos or the Day of the Dead.
+In this culture, it is customary to honor those who have left this world with an annual celebration called Dia de Los Muertos, or the Day of the Dead.

 This is an emotional celebration held every year starting on November 1 and lasting until the early hours of November 2.
 If you are in San Francisco during this time, I highly recommend that you attend.

-You will be impressed with the time and effort this community takes to honor and celebrate those they have lost.
+You will be impressed with the time and effort this community takes to remember those they have lost.
 The event welcomes both observers and participants.

-There is a 'community' parade the first night at 7pm starting at 22nd and Bryant.
-You can watch the parade, join in for a while and then step out to watch again.
-The parade walks in a circle covering about 6 square blocks in the district for hours - usually until 1 or 2am.
+There is a community parade the first night at 7pm starting at 22nd and Bryant Streets.
+You can watch the parade, join in for a while, and then step out to watch again.
+For hours—usually until about 1 or 2am—the parade proceeds in circles covering about 6 square blocks in the district.

 If you really want to hang with the locals, then I recommend spending some time in Mission Dolores Park.
 This beautiful park is on the western side of the Mission District San Francisco.

-There are also several events held in the park or many races that run through it.
+There are also several events held in the park and many races that run through it.
 Either way, it's a hub of activity on almost any day of the week.
-The park starts on the corner of Dolores and 18th Streets.
+The park starts at the corner of Dolores and 18th Streets.

-Grab some coffee, a good book and come on over to enjoy a local past time in the Mission District San Francisco.
+Grab some coffee and a good book and come on over to enjoy a local pastime in the Mission District San Francisco.

 Every Memorial Day Weekend, the Mission comes to life with the colorful Carnaval Festival and Parade.
 This annual event celebrates both the Latin American and Caribbean arts and traditions.
-On both Saturday and Sunday, you can sample delicious treats, listen to traditional music and walk through the art booths.
-On Sunday, head over early to catch the colorful parade.
+On both Saturday and Sunday, you can sample delicious treats, listen to traditional music, and walk through the art booths.
+On Sunday, head over early to catch the festive parade.